 Registered Texas Mutual® online users can review their dividend history on our website.
 To review your dividend history, log in and click on "Dividends."
 Agents can review dividend information for their clients by logging in, going to "More" in the upper right corner, then clicking on "Dividends."
-If you are not registered to use Texas Mutual® online services, click on New User.
+If you are not registered to use Texas Mutual® online services, click on "Need an account?"

 - This is the 17th consecutive year Texas Mutual has paid dividends.

 - By the end of 2015, Texas Mutual will have paid $1.8 billion in dividends.